A functional tensor model for dynamic multilayer networks with common invariant subspaces and the RKHS estimation: Estimation via Functional Tensor Tucker Decomposition and RKHS

 As discussed above and in \cite{tang2024tensor}, the constraint parameter $C$ can encourage smoothness and avoid overfitting of the functionals.
 Additionally, prior knowledge can also be incorporated for more efficient parameter estimation.
 For example, if we know the period of the MFTDN, we can choose the periodic kernel with the corresponding period.

 \begin{rema} The MFTDN model and the estimation method in Algorithm \ref{algorithm_rkhs} can be adapted to undirected networks by imposing $\mx = \my$, requiring each $\mr^{[t]}_s$ to be symmetric, and assuming that the observed adjacency matrices $\ma^{[t]}_s$ are symmetric with independent entries in the upper triangular part.
-The estimation Algorithm~\ref{algorithm_rkhs} can be correspondingly modified by only updating $\mx$ and $\mr^{[t]}_{s,k,l}$ for $k \leq l$ and then assign $\my = \mx$ and $\mr^{[t]}_{s,k,l} = \mr^{[t]}_{s,l,k}$ for $k > l$. \end{rema}

-\begin{rema} Algorithm \ref{algorithm_rkhs} enforces constraint $C$ by normalizing the products of $\mx$, $\my$, and $\mr$ instead of normalizing them separately.
+The estimation Algorithm~\ref{algorithm_rkhs} can be correspondingly modified by only updating $\mx$ and $\mr^{[t]}_{s,k,l}$ for $k \leq l$ and then assign $\my = \mx$ and $\mr^{[t]}_{s,k,l} = \mr^{[t]}_{s,l,k}$ for $k > l$. \end{rema} { \begin{rema} Algorithm \ref{algorithm_rkhs} enforces constraint $C$ by normalizing the products of $\mx$, $\my$, and $\mr$ instead of normalizing them separately.
 This follows the same idea as in \cite{tang2024tensor}: empirically, we observed that separate normalization can lead to instability--it often only rescales the dominant factor, allowing the smaller factor to remain small, or even shrink further over iterations.
-Note that normalizing the products can also be interpreted as a ``projection'' map and satisfies the requirement for the projected gradient descent.
-Thus, with proper assumptions, such as the boundedness of the kernel and a sufficiently small step size, Algorithm \ref{algorithm_rkhs} can guarantee that the loss function converges monotonically to the stationary point by the standard argument for projected gradient descent.
-Empirical results also show that Algorithm~\ref{algorithm_rkhs} produces accurate estimators of MFTDN, as demonstrated in the simulation in Section~\ref{sec:simu_error}. \end{rema}
+The normalization step in Algorithm~\ref{algorithm_rkhs} should be viewed as a practical stabilization heuristic.
+A rigorous projected-gradient guarantee can be obtained if this step is replaced by the exact Euclidean projection onto a convex constraint set.
+In our numerical experiments we take $C=\infty$, so the algorithm reduces to standard gradient descent on the finite-dimensional objective in $(\mx,\my,\theta)$.
+We provide convergence guarantees for both cases in Propositions~\ref{proposition_convergence} and \ref{proposition_convergence_2} in Appendix~\ref{sec:convergence}. \end{rema} \begin{rema} The constraint $C$ in Algorithm \ref{algorithm_rkhs} plays an important role in connecting \eqref{eq_MLE} with \eqref{eq_optimization_problem_2}.
+In particular, for any choice of $C$, the Karush--Kuhn--Tucker conditions together with the representer theorem imply that the solution lies in the finite-dimensional subspace of the RKHS, as in Proposition \ref{proposition_representer_thm}.

+The regularization effect of this RKHS formulation should be interpreted with some care.
+Let $G=(\mathbb K(t_a,t_b))_{a,b=1}^m$ be the kernel Gram matrix on the observed time points.
+For fixed $\mx$ and $\my$, the fitted values of each trajectory satisfy

+Hence, if $G$ is nonsingular and $C=\infty$, then the RKHS representation can realize arbitrary values at the observed time points.
+In this representation-level sense, optimizing over $\theta$ is equivalent to optimizing over unrestricted matrices $\{\mathbf R_s^{[t_a]}\}_{a=1}^m$ at the design points, so the RKHS representation provides smooth interpolation rather than local averaging at those points.
+However, this equivalence does not imply that the implemented MFTDN estimator coincides with a no-smoothing baseline in practice.
+See Appendix~\ref{app:obs_R_accuracy} for more details.